About the Mt.7 Flying Site in Golden

 General Meeting Places – Visit the LZ First

-One of your first stops once you arrive in Golden to go flying should be The Golden Eco-Adventure Ranch (GEAR) located in the small community of Nicholson just 5 minutes south of Golden on the west side of Highway 95 across the Columbia River. (see the map google below)
+One of your first arrangements to make once you arrive in Golden to go flying should be to ensure that you have completed required pilot waivers and landing regulations.
+The main LZ is private property owned by The Ranch RV Park & Campground.
+The LZ is located in the small community of Nicholson just 5 minutes south of Golden on the west side of Highway 95 across the Columbia River. (see the map google below) Don’t even think of landing there until you have completed the online Pilot Waivers and received your helmet sticker!!

 Reflection Lake – “Gravel Pit”

 The “bird house” viewing pavilion at Reflection Lake at the foot of the Mount 7 forestry access road is another place that pilots flag down rides up the access road to the Lookout launch.
 The “gravel pit” across the road is sometimes used as an alternate landing zone in light winds only from S or SW.
 There is also a parking area and restroom facility.
 Mountain Bikers also use this area as their staging area.
 It is located on the East side of Highway 95 just as you are leaving the south end of Golden heading south.
 It’s the first left turn after passing the RONA Hardware Store.
 Click on the blue location pointers for info and/or zoom in and out of the following map to get your bearings.